-Agile Coaches have many Complementary Roles (Please refer to Lysa Adkins Agile Coaching Competency Framework
+Agile Coaches have many Complementary Roles (Please refer to Lysa Adkins's Agile Coaching Competency Framework

 - Asking powerful questions

 As a coach, having the right questions is more valuable than having the right answers.
 When people come up with their own solutions they’re more likely to follow through.
 A good question at the appropriate time can set change in motion for your clients by creating insight or inspiration.

 Ask questions – in a curious way – that help people see that what they are doing may not be moving them toward their desired outcome.
 When you’re learning coach skills, you can be distracted by needing to “get it right.”
 Rather than following a script, a coach navigates the conversation via curiosity.

 As with any communication, the more you focus on the audience the more confident and effective you will be.
 It takes the spotlight off you and what you’re doing and shines it on the clients and their needs.
 Keeping your attention –and the client’s – on the desired outcome is the key to both their success and yours.
 Here are the types of questions you should be asking-